 California Spinal Cord Injury Attorneys

-A spinal cord injury is a form of catastrophic injury which can have a devastating and life-changing impact on an individual.
+Spinal cord damage is a form of catastrophic injury which can have a devastating and life-changing impact on an individual.
 This form of major trauma can leave a victim with permanent paralysis from the neck down.
 In the most severe cases, it can even destroy that person’s ability to speak or breathe without help, and some victims will require full-time care for the rest of their lives.

 What is a Spinal Cord Injury?